- Greenbrier Public Schools

 Parents or school personnel may refer students to SWIS.
 Please contact Greenbrier High School to discuss SWIS or to initiate a SWIS referral.

-The Greenbrier School District is a consortium member of several regional school districts in support of Crossroads Alternative Learning Center.
-Students in grades 7-12 who meet the criteria of “at risk” are eligible to be considered for placement at CALC.
+The Greenbrier School District offers ALE services through its PACE program.
+This is an in district program that offers services to students in grades K-5 in the elementary classroom, and grades 6-12 in the secondary classroom.
+The elementary classroom is housed at the Wooster Elementary School campus, and the secondary classroom is housed at the High School campus.
+Students who meet the criteria of “at risk” are eligible to be considered for placement in PACE.
 At risk criteria may include those students who exhibit two or more of the following characteristics:

-Please contact your child’s campus administrator to initiate a referral to CALC.
+Please contact your child’s campus administrator to initiate a referral to PACE.

 Homebound Services